 – C20, C10, and C5 always represent a whole battery bank.
 This means that if you have multiple batteries wired in parallel, you have to multiply their characteristics by the number of batteries.
 For instance, you have 4 batteries of 60Ah, this means that C20 = 4*60Ah = 240Ah.
 The same applies for C10 and C5.

-The phone app used for monitoring data via WiFi-Direct, requires your phone to be connected to the same (local) network as the monitoring device.
+For Pico rev.1 and Via: the phone app used for monitoring data via WiFi-Direct, requires your phone to be connected to the same (local) network as the monitoring device.
 We support only one way of online remote data monitoring, namely using the NMEA2000 Gateway to relay the data over the NMEA2000 network, after which a remote monitoring system such as SENTINEL’s comes into play.

 It would be very impractical to configure an alarm relay to toggle your heater on or off depending on the temperature readout.
 Everything you need for that is available, but the alarm relay’s intended purpose makes it impractical as a general, automatic relay control; that’s because the alarm relay, when toggled on, is considered a true alarm by the monitoring device and the device will go in the alarm state.
 While in the alarm state, the device has limited monitoring capabilities until the alarm situation is resolved or manually dismissed (which would turn the alarm relay back off).